The Best Investing Mistakes I’ve Ever Made

 I started investing when I was 13.
-I learned about compound interest at school, and I figured that I would become an eventual millionaire if I could just invest my entire life savings ASAP.
+I learned about compound interest at school, and I figured that I would become a millionaire if I could just invest my entire life savings ASAP.

-Initially, I started looking into stock market investing, but I heard only reports of doom and gloom thanks to the dotcom bubble.
+Initially, I looked into the stock market but heard only reports of doom and gloom thanks to the dotcom bubble.

-In retrospect, the crash would have been a great time to invest, but I had the attention span of a flea (or a 13-year-old girl who needed to get back to AIM), so I asked my dad where to invest.
+In retrospect, the crash would have been a great time to invest, but I had the attention span of a flea (or a 13-year-old girl who needed to get back to AIM), so I asked my dad.

-My dad and my grandfather (both experienced real estate investors) were going to buy a plot of land that was available for commercial development, and they welcomed me in with a 3 percent share (equivalent to my life savings of $3000).
+My dad and my grandfather (both experienced real-estate investors) were buying land that was available for commercial development, and they welcomed me in with a three percent share (equivalent to my life savings of $3,000).

-Buying that plot of land was a bad investment, but I hate to say that it’s not my worst ever.
+Buying that land was a bad investment, but I hate to say that it’s not my worst ever.

-That would be the condo that my husband and I bought at the height of the housing market.
-Between home improvements, home owner association dues, mortgage interest, and the decrease in value, we lost nearly $40K on that unit before we were finally rid of it.
+That would be the condo my husband and I bought at the height of the housing market.
+Between home improvements, homeowner association dues, mortgage interest, and the decrease in value, we lost nearly $40,000 on that unit before we were finally rid of it.

 You see, when it comes to investing, I’ve made tons of mistakes.
 I’ve lost plenty of money.
-However, my mistakes are a low price to pay for an early financial education.
+However, my mistakes are a small price to pay for an early financial education.

 Thanks to my mistakes, I know something that most investors never learn.
 Investing is hard.

-If anything, these are the facts that help me get back in the saddle after each investing failure.
-These are the facts that led me to learn about the intersection of financial markets and emotion.
-It’s how I stumbled across concepts like modern portfolio theory, disciplined investing and index investing which have shaped the investor I’ve become.
+If anything, these hard facts helped me get back in the saddle after each investing failure.
+They led me to learn about the intersection of financial markets and emotion.
+It’s how I stumbled across concepts like modern portfolio theory, disciplined investing and index investing, which have shaped the investor I’ve become.

 I’m no expert investor, but over time, I’ve become more philosophical and more goal-oriented in my strategy.

-Even in my state of relative investing maturity, I find investing hard.
-It’s not that I find it difficult to create rules that should maximize long term, risk-adjusted returns.
-It’s that I find following my own rules difficult because it’s nearly impossible for me to predict how I will react emotionally to changes in my circumstances.
+Even in my state of relative maturity, I find investing hard.
+I don’t find it difficult to create rules that should maximize long-term, risk-adjusted returns, but I do have trouble following my own rules because it’s nearly impossible to predict how I will react emotionally to changes in my circumstances.

 For me, investing is hard, but it’s also worthwhile.

-It’s worthwhile for me to know that I’m doing what I can to set myself and my family up for long term financial success.
-It’s worthwhile to know that given a long enough timeline, even mediocre investors can become wealthy.
+It’s worthwhile for me to know that I’m doing what I can to set myself and my family up for long-term financial success.
+It’s worthwhile knowing that given a long enough timeline, even mediocre investors can become wealthy.

 Learning to invest doesn’t yield an immediate sense of financial peace like paying off debt or learning to budget.
 Rather, learning to invest helped me to connect my actions today to my opportunities tomorrow.